Josias Fendall: Governor of Maryland

 Fendall's services were rewarded by a grant of two thousand acres (8 km^{2}) of land and by appointment, July 10, 1656, as governor from Cecil Calvert, 2nd Baron Baltimore, 1st Lord Proprietary.
 Before he could take any effective steps toward the organization of his government however, he was arrested by the Puritans on August 15, and held to answer to the charge of being "Dangerous to the public peace".
 He was remanded to prison until the affairs of the Province could be settled by Oliver Cromwell (1599–1658).
 However, Fendall became weary of his confinement and was released, September 24, upon taking an oath that he would not interfere with the government.

 In 1657, he visited England, and in his absence, he appointed Dr. Luke Barber Sr. (c.
 1615–1668) to administer the government.
-Barber had been the household physician of Oliver Cromwell, the Lord Protector.
+Barber had been the household physician of Oliver Cromwell, the Lord Protector, and was lord of the manor of Warburton Manor.
 Fendall returned February 26, 1658, and brought back an agreement from Cecil Calvert, 2nd Baron Baltimore (1605–1675).
 This agreement stated that the government was definitely restored to the proprietor, Governor Fendall, as well as a new commission curtailing his power as governor, with Philip Calvert (1626–1682), a younger brother of Cecil, as advisor.
 As a result of reading the Articles of Agreement from Lord Baltimore on March 23, Capt.
 William Fuller and the other commissioners formally surrendered the Provisional Government to Josias Fendall.